This post contains affiliate links. Read the full disclosure here

 The Instant Pot can also do many other things.
 You can also use it to sauté, slow cook, steam, cook rice and make yogurt.
 Yes, it does all that and more!
 There are some Instant Pot models that come with additional programs such as cake maker, sterilizer, egg maker and more.
 So, the functions of your Instant Pot will vary depending on which model you buy.

 If you don’t have a pressure cooker, rice cooker and slow cooker and are planning to buy these individual appliances, then my answer is a big YES, most specially if you want to save money and space.
 With just this one kitchen appliance, you can cook rice, pressure cook, slow cook, make yogurt and more.
 Effortlessly.

 However, most people already have a rice cooker and maybe a slow cooker/crockpot before the Instant Pot came out.
 So, I bet the most common dilemma most people have when buying this appliance is: What if I already have a rice cooker and a slow cooker, should I buy an instant pot?
 Is the Instant Pot worth it?

 My honest answer is maybe.
 It really all depends on your needs, so I recommend reading the Instant Pot pros and cons below to know whether it’s worth it.

 Full disclosure: I didn’t own any pressure cooker before.
 Although buying a pressure cooker had been on my bucket list for a long time, I put off getting me one because I was terrified of the stories I heard about pressure cookers blowing up.
-But the Instant Pot comes with great safety features which made me change my mind and decide to bite the bullet!
+But the Instant Pot comes with great safety features which made me change my mind!

 3 Important Things to Know Before Buying the Instant Pot